Character set support

 Languages such as CJKT do not provide explicit word-boundaries, which is a problem because search engines such as Funnelback and Google are inherently word based.
 Algorithms to automatically segment a string of Chinese characters into 'words' are difficult to implement and prone to error.
 A simpler alternative, bigram indexing, is described below and has been implemented in Funnelback.

-Funnelback support for languages continues to improve, however we don’t currently provide administration interfaces in languages other than English.
+Funnelback support for languages continues to improve, however we don’t currently provide search and insights dashboards in languages other than English.
 Furthermore operators such as negation, phrases etc are not supported in CJKT queries.

 The level of support for CJKT is believed to be adequate for the following situations: